Spectro-temporal unitary transformations for coherent modulation: design trade-offs and practical considerations: Practical limitations (System Tolerance to Fabrication Errors)

 Finally, we assess the impact of DAC quantisation errors on the signal SDR.
 To do this we quantize the previously optimised phase instructions for the case $\beta_2 L = T_s^2$, $B_{\textnormal{PM}}=$ 0.55~$f_s$ with power constraint $a=10^{-4}$ into $2^{X}$ levels for $X$ DAC bits and plot the overall SINAD in Fig.~\ref{fig:DAC}.
 At high resolution, the SINAD simply saturates at the transform limited SDRs.
 However, at low resolution, the SINAD is substantially lower than the theoretical limit ($6.02M + 1.76$, for $M$ bits), which is a result of the nonlinear relationship between the successive phase modulation stages.
+For example, for $N=6$ stages a DAC resolution of 4 bits results in approximately 21~dB SINAD when the resolution limit of the DAC itself suggests a SINAD limit of approximately 26~dB.
 Nevertheless, Fig.~\ref{fig:DAC}, shows that a practical DAC resolution of $>6$ bits would offer a sufficiently low noise/distortion floor (e.g. $<-$30 dB).
+Note that lower bandwidth DACs in general can achieve higher resolution (effective number of bits, ENOB), and so it may be advantageous to use lower bandwidth, higher ENOB converters and more modualtion stages to achieve the highest possible overall SINAD.